Cheyenne River Indian Reservation

-The Cheyenne River Indian Reservation was created by the United States in 1889 by breaking up the Great Sioux Reservation, following the attrition of the Lakota in a series of wars in the 1870s.
+The Cheyenne River Indian Reservation was created by the United States in 1889 by breaking up the Great Reservation, following the attrition of the Lakota in a series of wars in the 1870s.
 The reservation covers almost all of Dewey and Ziebach counties in South Dakota.
 In addition, many small parcels of off-reservation trust land are located in Stanley, Haakon, and Meade counties.

 The total land area is 4,266.987 sq mi (11,051.447 km^{2}), making it the fourth-largest Indian reservation in land area in the United States.
 Its largest community is unincorporated North Eagle Butte, while adjacent Eagle Butte is its largest incorporated city.

 Land status

-The original Cheyenne River Reservation covered over 5,000 sq. mi.
-The reservation has subsequently decreased in size; today, it is 4,266.987 sq mi (11,051.447 km^{2}).
+The original Cheyenne River Reservation covered over 5,000 sqmi.
+The reservation has subsequently decreased in size; today, it is 4,266.987 sqmi (11,051.447 km^{2}).
 The original northern boundary was the Grand River.
-However, in the early 20th century, land south of the Grand River was ceded to the Standing Rock Reservation.
+In the early 20th century, land south of the Grand River was ceded to the Standing Rock Reservation.

 The land was opened up to non-Native settlement in 1909.
-When the Land Acts took effect, the northern part of the Cheyenne River Reservation was lost.
-However, the southern section of the Cheyenne River Reservation still remains.
-It covers 1,514,652 acres or 2,366 sq. mi.
+When the Homestead Acts took effect, the northern part of the Cheyenne River Reservation was lost.
+The southern section of the Cheyenne River Reservation remained.
+It covers 1,514,652 acres.

 A small number of White River Utes were resettled on the reservation in 1906 and 1907, being allocated four townships totaling 92,160 acres.
 That land remains in the former northern part of the Cheyenne River Reservation.
 Their communities are Iron Lightning and Thunder Butte.

 Four Bear Creek, a tributary of the Missouri River, is located in the Cheyenne River Reservation.